day8/re-com/README.md

 This will:
  - clean
- - start the [figwheel](https://github.com/bhauman/lein-figwheel) server & compiler
+ - start the [figwheel](https://github.com/bhauman/lein-figwheel) server & compiler  (a terminal window will be started)
  - load the right `index.html` (specialised for figwheel use)
- - start a ClojureScript repl (actually, figwheel does this for you)
+ - start a ClojureScript repl in the terminal window (actually, figwheel does this for you)

+Your Process:
-NOTE: the initial load of `index.html` will fail.
-Be patient.
-Wait until the figwheel compile has finished, and then refresh to page.
-This refresh will actually kick the repl off.
+- the initial load of `index.html` will fail because the figwheel compile hasn't yet finished.
+- be patient - the inital compile might take anything from 20sec to 3 mins depending on how many dependencies need to be downloaded (how many are not yet in your local Maven repo).
+- keep an eye on the terminal started by figwheel, waiting for a green `Successfully compiled` message, at which point, figwheel will immediately move on and try to start the repl.
+- In response, you should refresh to HTML page.
+This refresh is needed for figwheel to complete the repl kick-off.
+- When the repl starts, it produces a `java.lang.NullPointerException` in the terminal - don't know why - but you can safely ignore it and just use the repl normally.
+- to quit figwheel and stop the server/compiler, type ` :cljs/quit` into the repl.

 To run the tests:
 ```